LukeSmithxyz/based.cooking/src/cheesecake.md

 - 1.5 tsp lemon juice
 - 3 large eggs, and 1 yolk
 - 285ml sour cream

 For the topping:
-- whatever you want really, I used rasberry jam
+- whatever you want really, I used raspberry jam

 ## Directions